mckennapsean/dissertation/content/01-intro.md

 <!-- TODO clean up one reference here! -->

-\mm{Although several proposed process models...}
-Many visualization designers propose models to capture the steps of the design process for creating and building novel and useful visualizations [@Sedlmair2012b; @Lloyd2011; @Wassink2009; @Chee2011], but the novelty of the design activity framework is how it describes these steps as overlapping, iterative, and even nested _design activities_.
+Although several proposed visualization models capture the steps of the design process for creating and building new and useful visualizations [@Sedlmair2012b;
-\mm{why is this important?}
-Many different design process
-models have been developed, some by the design or human-computer interaction (HCI) communities, and several within the visualization community as well, and the design activity framework pulls in useful aspects from these models.
-\mm{these sentences seem out of place with the beginning sentences of this paragraph. what exactly is this paragraph about? you may want to pull out the novice/pedilogical arguments to separate paragraph that stresses that the design process is particularly difficult for this class of vis folks, and that the DAF was designed with actionability in mind, unlike previous models….}
-In the
+@Lloyd2011; @Wassink2009; @Chee2011], the novelty of the design activity
+framework is how it describes these steps as overlapping, iterative, and even nested _design activities_.
+As a result, the design activity framework captures the complex, iterative, and occasionally messy nature [@Sedlmair2012b; @DIS2010;
+@Tory2004; @Wassink2009; @Chee2011; @Moere2011] of visualization design which
-field of visualization, problem-driven research often involves design studies, in which visualization experts create visualization systems to support solving a real-world problem [@Sedlmair2012b].
-It can be helpful to provide guidance to both novice and even expert visualization designers on how to achieve success in their visualization design projects and avoid common pitfalls [@Sedlmair2012b] that can lead to wasted time, less effective solutions, or even failure.
-Additionally, the design activity framework contains worksheets with such guidance in the form of actionable steps for visualization designers to follow within a given design activity.
+supports greater reflection on a project's progress and can facilitate more complete and richer descriptions of the visualization design process.
+In visualization design projects, problem-driven research often involves design studies, in which visualization experts create visualization systems to support solving a real-world problem [@Sedlmair2012b].
+It can be helpful to provide guidance to visualization designers on how to achieve success in their visualization design projects and avoid common pitfalls [@Sedlmair2012b] that can lead to wasted time, less effective solutions, or even failure.
+To help guide design projects, many different design process models have been developed, some by the design or human-computer interaction (HCI) communities, and several within the visualization community as well, and the design activity framework pulls in useful aspects from these models and tailors its terminology and connections to increase its usefulness and actionability as a visualization design process model.

 Visualization practitioners constantly make _design decisions_ throughout the